lerez0/butter-t0aster/README.md

 # butter-t0aster
+⚠️ project under development - do not use yet!
 > *a simple script to use right after first system boot, to mount subvolumes in a Debian BTRFS system, set up snapshots and automatic backups, in a scoop of buttery smoothness*

 ![butter-t0aster-illustration](./ressources/butter-t0aster-illustration.webp)